 - Forgetting the names of places and objects.

 - Asking questions repetitively.

-- Having problems trying to think of the right word.
+- Struggling to think of the right word.

-- Having trouble making decisions and being hesitant towards trying new things.
+- Having trouble making decisions and being hesitant to try new things.

-Alongside the memory loss you may also suffer from mood change; becoming anxious, agitated and/or confused.
+Alongside the memory loss, you may also suffer from mood swings, becoming anxious, agitated and/or confused.

-As you move into the middle stage of the condition, the memory problems listed above will get worse.
-You may now begin to forget the names of loved ones and even fail to recognise your friends and family.
-New symptoms may also appear:
+As you move into the middle stage of the condition, the initial memory problems tend to get worse.
+Lots of people begin to forget the names and faces of their loved ones.
+New symptoms may appear too:

 - Impulsive, repetitive and/or obsessive behaviour.